Silvinecoder/igdb-proxyapi/README.md

 })
 ```

-The final bit of the index.js file is the ```app.listen``` function that listens for the 3000 port we've clarified; it then starts a server and includes a console.log allowing us to copy and paste our local:host on our browser.
+The final bit of the index.js file is the ```app.listen``` function that listens for the 3000 port, it then starts a server and a console.log which provides us with the local:host link.

-/// Needs revision ///

 **Api.js file:**

-This is the file that is requesting/get the API from Nuno Gois, and specifies the ID and search
+The api.js file requests the API from Nuno Gois URL for us to use with our ID and Search parameters

 ```
 import axios from 'axios'
 ```

 We first import axios

 ```
 async function loadGames (ID = '', search = '') {
 ```

 I've created an async function called loadGames.

 The function accepts the two parameters ID and search; by default, these parameters are empty/undefined until the user triggers the operation and searches for a specific game.
 In the URL, the endpoint would look like this if the user searches for Mario: ?search=Mario

-As for the ID its a unique identifier about each game; in our object, it includes the ratings, company, platform .. etc.
+As for the ID, its a unique identifier about each game; in our object, it includes the ratings, company, platform .. etc.

 ```
  const { API_URL, API_TOKEN } = process.env
 ```

 This creates two conts called API_URL and API_TOKEN.
 The way this const is built, it's a destructuring assignment that makes it possible to unpack values from arrays, or properties from objects, into distinct variables, which processes the env variables the shows the state of the system environment of our app.

 The code above is the same as below: